ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Retrieve the Group Status # {#sec-status}

-A group member may request the current status of the the OSCORE group, i.e., active or inactive.
+A group member may request the current status of the OSCORE group, i.e., active or inactive.
 To this end, the group member sends a Group Status Request to the Group Manager.

 That is, the group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/active at the Group Manager defined in {{ssec-resource-active}} of this document, where GROUPNAME is the name of the OSCORE group.